vigneshwerv/beautify/README.md

 A simple Python script that makes use of the open source music identification system Echoprint (http://echoprint.me/) and the Spotify Web API to set the right details for each track in your music library

+For now, only songs placed in the same directory as beautify.py are 'beautify'd.

 ## Requirements

 * [eyed3](http://eyed3.nicfit.net/ "eyed3")